gabo-cs/holiday_co/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub This project is intended to be a safe, welcoming space for collaboration.
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration.

 ## License